IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 **getFullTranscriptionText()** or **getUtteranceText()** is used either to get the full transcription text for the entire audio when the operator parameter `sttResultMode` is set to 3 or in the latter case to get either the partial or finalized utterance text when the operator parameter `sttResultMode` is set to 1 or 2.

 There are many other custom output functions available in this operator that can be used as needed.
-They are all documented well in the previous documentation page as well as in the SPLDoc for this toolkit.
+They are all documented well in the previous  page as well as in the SPLDoc for this toolkit.
 For additional reading, relevant pointers are given below directly to go to the documentation pages for the Watson STT service.

 **getUtteranceNumber()** is used to get the current utterance number in the given audio conversation being transcribed.
 It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.